On the cross-validation bias due to unsupervised pre-processing: Conclusion

 \section{Conclusion}

-Preliminary data-dependent transformations of data sets prior to predictive modeling and evaluation can introduce a bias to cross-validation estimators, even when those transformations only depend on the covariates or feature vectors in the data set.
+Preliminary data-dependent transformations of data sets prior to predictive modeling and evaluation can introduce a bias to cross-validation estimators, even when those transformations only depend on the feature vectors in the data set and not on the response.
 This bias can result in over-optimistic or under-optimistic estimates of model performance and may lead to sub-optimal model selection.
 The magnitude of the bias depends on the specific data distribution, modeling procedure, and cross-validation parameters.
 In this paper, we study three examples that involve commonly-used preprocessing transformations and regression methods.
 We summarize some of our key findings: \begin{enumerate} \item The bias due to unsupervised preprocessing may be positive or negative.
 This depends on the particular parameters of the problem in a non-obvious manner.
-For example, in Section \ref{sec:categorical} we demonstrated that the sign of the bias is flipped by changing the size of the validation set or even by adjusting the level of noise. \item It seems to be typical for the bias to vanish as the number of samples tends to infinity.
+For example, in Section \ref{sec:categorical} we demonstrated that the sign of the bias is flipped by changing the size of the validation set or even by adjusting the level of noise. \item When cross-validation is used for model selection, such as picking the best regularization parameter, the presence of unsupervised preprocessing can hurt the average performance of the selected model. \item It seems to be typical for the bias to vanish as the number of samples tends to infinity.
 However, there are counterexamples.
 In Section \ref{sec:pathological} we gave a pathological example where the bias remains constant and in Section \ref{sec:feature_selected_linreg} we showed a more realistic example where the bias tends to infinity in a regime where the number of samples is fixed but the dimension tends to infinity. \item While the size of the validation set affects the magnitude of the bias, one cannot make the bias vanish by simply manipulating the size of the validation set.
 In fact, in all of our examples, leave-one-out and two-fold cross-validation showed roughly similar magnitudes of the bias despite having vastly different validation set sizes. \end{enumerate} We believe that in light of these results, the scientific community should re-examine the use of preliminary data-dependent transformations, particularly when dealing with small sample sizes and high-dimensional data sets.
 By default, the various preprocessing stages should be incorporated into the cross-validation scheme as described in Section~\ref{sec:therightway}, thus eliminating any potential biases.
 Further research is needed to understand the full impact of preliminary preprocessing in various application domains.